B D E F G H J K L M N O P Q R T U W X Y Ć Ř Ĺ

 Nepomuceno at the piano

-Nepomuceno was married to one of Grieg's pupils and they had a daughter - Sigrid - who was born with only a left arm and it was for her he wrote the following works for the left hand alone.
+Nepomuceno and Valborg had four children of which the first - Sigrid - who was born with only a left arm and it was for her he wrote the following works for the left hand alone.

 Cinco pequenas peças (Five small Pieces): 1.
 Barcarola, 2.
 Melodia, 3.
 Dança, 4.
 Brincando, 5.
 Polka